PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Quests/Whitehorn Wood.md

 - An [[Statblocks#Ankheg|Ankheg]] layed an egg on a rock
 - Eating livestock
 - Needs to die
+- **Describe seeing bits of acid and upturned earth on the way there**

 ## Findings
 - Some of the [[Boromar Gang Members]] tried to kill this beast to make a show of their strength to the town